LO-BCQ: Block Clustered Quantization for 4-bit (W4A4) LLM Inference: Block Clustered Quantiaztion (BCQ)

 \subsection{Block formats for LO-BCQ}

 Figure \ref{fig:lobcq_format} illustrates the LO-BCQ block format where each operand block of length $L_b$ is associated with a $log2(N_c)$-bit index (result of the mapping function $f$ in equation \ref{eq:mapping_at_iter_n}) that selects the best codebook for that block.
 Each codebook is composed of $2^B$ entries and each scalar in the operand block is a $B$-bit index that represents the closest value in the selected codebook.
-Each entry in the codebook is a $B_c$\footnote{We set $B_c=6$ in practice}-bit integer.
+Each entry in the codebook is a $B_c$-bit integer.
 Finally, each block array $\bm{A}$ is associated with a scale-factor $s_A$.
-This scale-factor and its quantization $\hat{s}_A$ to $B_s$\footnote{We set $B_s=8$ and the scale factor format is E4M3}-bits are computed as:
+This scale-factor and its quantization $\hat{s}_A$ to $B_s$-bits are computed as:

 where $s_X$ is a per-tensor scale-factor that is shared by the entire operand tensor $\bm{X}$ and $Q_{F}$ denotes a quantizer that quantizes a given operand to format $F$ (see section \ref{subsec:numFormats_quantMethod} for more details on number formats and quantization method).